Public Media for Central Pennsylvania

 Photo provided

-FILE, Dec.
-9, 2025 - Members of the Penn State Faculty Alliance and supporters on the steps of the state Capitol.
+In this file photo from Dec.
+9, 2025, members of the Penn State Faculty Alliance and supporters on the steps of the state Capitol.
 Organizers filed paperwork to unionize with the Service Employees International Union 668.

 Faculty organizers announced the vote count Thursday, calling it "the largest union election in Pennsylvania’s public sector in nearly five decades."